gytterberg/technical-interview-prep/algorithms/3-data-structures/4-solve-graph.md

 ## Discussion

-Consider the tradeoffs between using one of these data structures over the other.
+Consider the tradeoffs between using one of these data structures or the other.
 Which do we prefer for the following operations?

 * Testing if a given edge exists
   * Adjacency matrix O(1)